New Zealand DA class locomotive: DAR class

 In 1989, Tasman Pulp & Paper was looking to replace their resident Kawerau shunting locomotive, Bagnall 0-6-0DM N^{O} 3079.
 This locomotive had been rebuilt in the late 1970s with a new Caterpillar D343T diesel engine and torque converter to make it more effective as a heavy shunter, but due to increases in traffic, was no longer able to keep up.

 NZR initially offered a DH class locomotive as a replacement.
 Tasman did not feel the locomotive would be up to the task.
 At the same time, NZR was withdrawing the last DA class locomotives, and the decision was made to offer DA512 as a new heavy shunter.

 The locomotive was altered by chopping the front hood containing the dynamic brake components and altering the cab for better forward visibility.
 It was painted in Tasman's orange-brown colours before it entered service at Kawerau.
 This allowed the Bagnall to be withdrawn, and later scrapped after being offered to the Bay of Islands Vintage Railway.

 In 1998, Tasman decided to sell its locomotive back to Tranz Rail, who would then take over the duties of shunting the Kawerau yard with more conventional shunting locomotives.
 DA512 was sold to Tranz Rail Limited who immediately moved it to Hutt Workshops for further alterations to make it more suitable as a heavy shunting locomotive.
 This included fitting shunter's refuges at either end of the locomotive and extended drawgear to accommodate the extra length of the refuges, as well as a repaint in the then-current "Cato Blue" livery.

-Renumbered as DAR 517, the locomotive was released from Hutt in 1999 and allocated to the Kiwi Dairies milk factory at Whareroa, near Hāwera.
+Renumbered as DAR517, the locomotive was released from Hutt in 1999 and allocated to the Kiwi Dairies milk factory at Whareroa, near Hāwera.
 Here, it replaced ex-NZR Bagnall DSA 414 (D^{SA} 240, the sub-class leader) as the resident shunting locomotive.
 It was repainted in the Toll Rail "Corn Cob" colours in 2005, but was withdrawn from service in September 2008 for an overhaul and was placed in storage at Hutt Workshops.
 The locomotive was scrapped in December 2017.

 Withdrawal

-With the lack of ongoing operational requirements and the age of the units that were not rebuilt themselves the number of units was reduced throughout the 1980s.
+With the lack of ongoing operational requirements and the age of the locomotives that were not rebuilt themselves the number of locomotives was reduced throughout the 1980s.
 Most of the first batch delivered were withdrawn by the end of 1986.
 By 19 December 1987 18 DA class locomotives were still in service, with the majority (12) being in service for use on the North Auckland Line.

 In March 1988 the Railways Corporation began progressively introducing single-manning of trains.
 The DA class, along with the DJ class, were deemed to be not suitable for single-manning due to their cab configuration.
 By April 1989 only one DA class locomotive, DA512, remained.

-Following their withdrawal, most units were taken to Hutt for scrapping during the early 1990s, though a few were scrapped elsewhere.
+Following their withdrawal, most locomotives were taken to Hutt for scrapping during the early 1990s, though a few were scrapped elsewhere.